GradienceTeam/Gradience/README.md

 > **Warning**
 > The main installation method is Flatpak from Flathub

+> **Note**
+> There are number of Gradience packages that are not tested by Gradience Team and not listed here, available at [Repology](https://repology.org/project/gradience/versions)

 ### Fedora (COPR)

 Gradience is available for Fedora via COPR: